IndiHome

-IndiHome (abbreviated from Indonesia Digital Home) is a home telephone, internet, and Internet Protocol television services owned by Telkom Indonesia.
-IndiHome was launched on 2015 to replace Speedy.
-Its packages also come with digital music portal services and Home Automation.
+IndiHome (abbreviated from Indonesia Digital Home) is a home telephone, internet, and Internet Protocol television services owned by Telkomsel since July 1, 2023.
+Prior to Telkomsel's takeover, it was owned by Telkomsel's majority shareholder Telkom Indonesia.
+IndiHome was launched in 2015 to replace Speedy.
+Its packages also come with digital music portal services and home automation.

 IndiHome services can only be applied to homes in which there are fiber-optic networks available from Telkom (FTTH) and areas that still use copper cables.
 Telkom claims that IndiHome products have had up to 2,000 units ordered each day throughout 2015.
-As of May 2015, the number of IndiHome customers has reached 350 thousand customers throughout Indonesia.
+As of May 2015, the number of IndiHome customers has reached 350,000 throughout Indonesia.

 Products

 IndiHome provides the following internet packages: